Wirex Token (WXT) Market Cap Tops $19.19 Million

 Buying and Selling Wirex Token

-Wirex Token can be traded on these cryptocurrency exchanges: OKEx and KuCoin.
+Wirex Token can be traded on the following cryptocurrency exchanges: KuCoin and OKEx.
 It is usually not currently possible to buy alternative cryptocurrencies such as Wirex Token directly using US dollars.
-Investors seeking to acquire Wirex Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wirex Token using one of the aforementioned exchanges.
+Investors seeking to acquire Wirex Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wirex Token using one of the aforementioned exchanges.

 Receive News & Updates for Wirex Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wirex Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.